OSHA 10 Hour Construction Safety and Health Training

 - Describe employer requirements to protect workers from electrocution hazards.

-Instant access and email delivery means you’re OSHA 10 compliant immediately.
+Instant access and email delivery means you’re 10 hour training compliant immediately.
 Your certificate will be permanently stored in your account where it can be verified or re-printed at any time.